 Las Vegas is a city entirely given over to life's guilty pleasures.
-Sure, you can hit Nevada's desert oasis of neon lights for the gambling, the shows, or its many, shall we say, adult offerings, but foodies know that the real reason to come to Vegas is to experience its cuisine.
+Sure, you can hit Nevada's desert oasis of neon lights for the gambling, shows, or its many, shall we say, adult offerings, but foodies know that the real reason to come to Vegas is to experience its cuisine.

 One place to try is Joël Robuchon, located in the MGM Grand.
 Robuchon was named "The Chef of the Century" by the French restaurant guide Gault Millau in 1990.
 Check out the eight-course black truffle menu, which includes "La Truffe," a black truffle tart with onions and smoked ham. $500 per person.

 A more underground and affordable choice is off-Strip at Lotus of Siam.
 It doesn't look like much, but chef Saipin Chutima’s place has an international reputation as the best Thai food in the West, if not the entire continent, according to Gourmet magazine.
-Try the Issan Sausage, which is grilled, served with fresh chile, ginger, and peanut.
+Try the Issan Sausage, which is grilled, served with fresh chili, ginger, and peanut.

-Otto Enoteca San Marco is an excellent choice for a wine and nibble break, choose from a comprehensive selection of fromaggi and charcuterie.
+Enoteca San Marco is an excellent choice for a wine and nibble break, choose from a comprehensive selection of fromaggi and charcuterie.
 Be sure to try the finocciona, a salami cured with fennel, cracked pepper, and a little curry, direct from Seattle's famous Salumi Artisan Cured Meats.

 As you might expect, the house specialty is crispy potato hash, which you customize by adding your choice of roasted chicken, corned beef, house-smoked salmon, chorizo, meatloaf, or veggies.
-Your hash will be topped with two eggs any style, fresh fruit, and a huge fluffy biscuit.
+Your hash will be topped with two eggs (any style), fresh fruit, and a huge fluffy biscuit.
 Yep, this is hearty fare, and the portions are both eye- and pants-popping.
 So, it's a good idea to share, well worth the extra plate charge.
-Breakfast entrees run about $12.00.Continue to 5 of 5 below.
+Breakfast entrees run between $13.00 to $20.00.

 Okay, okay, a buffet does scream vintage Vegas, and not in a good way.
-But El Rancho Vegas, the very first hotel on The Strip, had a buffet, which basically makes it an indigenous food from here.
+But El Rancho Vegas, the very first hotel on The Strip, had a buffet, which makes it an indigenous food from here.
 So try to slot a good one into your foodie itinerary.